okihouse/bass_story/README.md

 ## BASS STORY

-This page is infomation for Bass Story application.
+This page is restful api for Bass Story application.

 https://goo.gl/ynaQwB